 Where Did the Coverage Go?
 Investigating the Impact of Medicaid Unwinding in Colorado

-Over the past year, Colorado has seen a noticeable rise in uninsured patients walking through the doors of community clinics.
+Over the past year, Colorado has seen a noticeable increase in uninsured patients visiting community clinics.

 Did they get insurance through their jobs?
 Are they still uninsured?

-These were the driving questions for a recent custom report using the Colorado All Payer Claims Database (CO APCD).
-By looking at data spanning from 2014 to 2024, and projecting into 2025, the project aimed to uncover trends in insurance coverage and lapses in care—especially for those most at risk of falling through the cracks.
+These were the driving questions for a recent evaluation project using the Colorado All-Payer Claims Database (CO APCD).
+By examining data from 2014 to 2024.The project aimed to identify trends in insurance coverage and gaps in care—especially for those most at risk of falling through the cracks.

 CO APCD claims helped track coverage continuity, changes in payer types, and coverage gaps for individuals before and after Medicaid unwinding.
-Supplemental Medicaid files were also incorporated for deeper insights, such as disability identification and employer-based insurance coverage, and pairing this with U.S. Census data to understand broader demographic impacts.
+Supplemental Medicaid files were also incorporated to gain deeper insights, such as disability identification and qualifying income.
+This information was then paired with U.S. Census data to understand of self-reported survey uninsured rates.

 Why does this matter?

-Understanding who lost coverage and why can help clinics, policymakers, and community based organizations respond with real solutions—whether that’s more targeted outreach, stronger support for transitions to employer insurance, or improved continuity of care.
+Understanding who lost coverage and why can help clinics, policymakers, and community-based organizations respond with real solutions, whether that’s more targeted outreach, more substantial support for transitions to employer insurance, or improved continuity of care.
 Without this data, policy decisions risk being built on assumptions rather than reality.

 It’s about improving health care for real people and ensuring that everyone in Colorado has a fair shot at staying healthy, getting care when they need it, and avoiding unnecessary trips to the emergency room for issues that could have been treated earlier and more affordably.